 Germanium is one of the rarest metals on Earth, it is considered a semiconductor yet Germanium repeatedly amazes scientists.
 Traditionally and for a very long time, Germanium was the leading raw material in electronics however now it is inherent in fibre optics and is a critical and fundamental component of modern technology.
 In the territory of fibre optic cables, it is predicted that demand for Germanium will increase eightfold by 2030 which will lead to a serious increase in prices.
 Another must in one’s portfolio of Rare Earth Metals.

-Not recently one of our top picks however Hafnium should not be written off for several reasons.
-The first being it is a buyers price right now.
-Hafnium is at it’s lowest price in 5 years.
-Our metals experts expect that with Hafnium’s increasing usage in maturing semiconductor technology demand is predicted significantly to increase in the coming years.
-The steady rise in demand for Hafnium for aircraft turbines is also bequeathing a positive outlook for this dark horse in your portfolio.
+Hafnium wasn’t a popular pick a few years ago, but we mentioned that this metal should not be written off for several reasons.
+The first being the price was low, at a buyer’s price.
+Our metals experts also expected that with Hafnium’s increasing usage in maturing semiconductor technology, demand was predicted to increase significantly in the coming years.
+The steady rise in demand for Hafnium for aircraft turbines was also bequeathing a positive outlook for this dark horse in your portfolio.

 It is not widely known or acknowledged that we hold Indium in our hands daily in an increasing number of ways, notably touch screens.
 Indium is another of our Rare Earths that is listed as critical by the EU and US.
 The reason is Indium encompasses us in practically every phenomenon of contemporary life.
 Indium is in the computer monitor at work, the super flat TV screen in the living room, LCDs, mobile phone and increasingly used in nanotechnology and solar cell technology.
 The comprehensive development and enlargement of 5G technology and mobile networks are also inclined to play a considerable part.